NYCComptroller/Checkbook/INSTALL.md

 Installation
 ------------

-We assume that a GNU/Linux server with LAMP stack is installed.
+We assume that a GNU/Linux server with basic system utilities is installed.
 The following assumptions are also made about the installation:

- * The webroot is `/var/www/html`.
+ * The webroot is `/var/www/html`
-   (It could be somewhere else; `/var/www/html` is just the location we use in these instructions.)
+   (It could be somewhere else; `/var/www/html` is just the standard location we use in these instructions.)

 The initial installation of the GNU/Linux server with LAMP stack takes on average 20 minutes.